pocke/rubykaigi-2023-lets-write-rbs/speaker_note.md

 In Money Forward, I'm working on the development of a Ruby on Rails application and the maintenance of the RBS project.

 Pocke is my handle name.
 Please follow me on SNS.

+## For contributors

+Before this talk, I'd like to introduce the RBS contributors.
+They are the contributors to the RBS project.
+I'm very grateful to them.
+Thank you for your contribution! (clap)

 ## Agenda